 Using a knowledge tool called Jamboard, students create their own comics on the topic of environmental crisis, doing so in break-out rooms.
 (Alternatively, this step could be done on an asynchronous day.)

 As this example illustrates, language acquisition is interlinked with the development of multiliteracy skills through the study of multimodal texts (word-sound, letter-image).
 Meaning-making is a learning community practice that is grounded in the group's situated awareness of cultural discourses (comics and political cartoons), and of the interaction among sounds, images, and words.
-Click here to read the students' comic strips.

 Back to Top